fivetran/dbt_jira_source/README.md

 ```
 ## (Optional) Step 4: Additional Configurations
 ### Change the Build Schema
 By default, this package builds the GitHub staging models within a schema titled (<target_schema> + `_stg_jira`) in your target database.
-If this is not where you would like your GitHub staging data to be written to, add the following configuration to your `dbt_project.yml` file:
+If this is not where you would like your GitHub staging data to be written to, add the following configuration to your root `dbt_project.yml` file:

 ```yml
 models: